aradi/errorfx/README.rst

 even have access to all variables of the hosting scope (e.g. ``error_handler()`` can access all variables defined in ``main()`` above).

-Of course, with Fypp you can write a compact, robust and descriptive error catching construct even without explicit error handling routines as
+Finally, with Fypp you can write a compact, robust and descriptive error catching construct even without explicit error handling routines as
 [`<examples/catch_fypp.fpp>`_]::

     call routine_with_possible_error(..., error)
-    #:block catch("error")
+    #:block catch_error("error")
       !
 Do whatever is needed to resolve the error print "(a,a,a,i0,a)", "Fatal error found: '", error%message, "' (code: ", error%code, ")"
     #:endblock